typelevel/cats-effect/site/src/main/tut/typeclasses/bracket.md

 operation, a generalized abstracted pattern of safe resource acquisition and release in the face of errors or interruption.

+Important note, throwing in `release` function leads to an undefined behaviour.

 ```tut:silent
 import cats.MonadError